pazwicker/nyla-analytics/README.md

 # Overview

-This repository houses scripts shared between PAZ Analtyics and Sellry.
-Scope can be Google Tag Manager code and beyond.
+This repo is shared between PAZ Analytics & NYLA.
+It houses scripts created for NYLA clients.